 As it is a commercial site, the buyer will not have to pay Additional Buyer's Stamp Duty.

-“An in-principal approval to renew the lease to a fresh 99-year term was previously obtained from the Singapore Land Authority in March 2019,” JLL added.
+“An in-principle approval to renew the lease to a fresh 99-year term was previously obtained from the Singapore Land Authority in March 2019,” JLL added.

 “There is also no requirement for a pre-application feasibility study for the site based on enquiry with the Land Transport Authority.”